Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Application to real data

-\paragraph*{G055.7+3.4:} The data are part of wideband VLA observations at the L band (1 - 2 GHz) acquired in 2010\footnote{ Data courtesy of NRAO.}.
+\paragraph*{G055.7+3.4:} The data are part of wideband VLA observations at the L band (1 - 2 GHz) acquired in 2010\footnote{ Data courtesy of NRAO \url{https://casaguides.nrao.edu/index.php/VLA_CASA_Imaging-CASA5.0.0}.}.
 We process $10$ channels from each of the following spectral windows: $1.444 - 1.498$ GHz, $1.708 - 1.762$ GHz and $1.836 - 1.89$ GHz.
 Each consecutive $10$ channels, corresponding to one spectral window, have a frequency step of $6$ MHz and total bandwidth of $60$ MHz.
 The data in each channel are of size $4 \times 10^5$ visibilities, splitted to 4 blocks of size $10^5$ measurements on average.
 The resulting wideband image cube is of size $1280 \times 1280 \times 30$ with a pixel size $\delta l = 8\arcsec$.
 The chosen pixel size corresponds to recovering the signal up to $2$ times the nominal resolution of the observations at the highest frequency $\nu_L$.
-We solve 30 re-weighted minimization problems of the form (\ref{min-problem}) using adaptive PPD.
+In a similar fashion to the Cyg A data set, we fix the trading-off parameter $\mu$ to $5 \times 10^{-6}$.
+We solve 30 re-weighted minimization problems of the form (\ref{min-problem}) using the adaptive PPD.